-If you suspect a leak, your water meter can help confirm your suspicion.
+If you suspect a leak, your water meter and usage data can help confirm your suspicion.
 Make sure all faucets and water-using appliances like dishwashers and sprinklers are turned off and do not use any water during the test.

-- If your water meter has a low-flow indicator (a small, triangular gauge or wheel), see if it moves.
-A flow indicator that moves when all water is turned off indicates a leak.
+- If your water meter has a low-flow indicator (a small, triangular gauge or wheel), see if it moves while your water is off.
+It is does, you may have a leak.

 Locating a Leak

 Finding the location of your leak involves some detective work.
 Water leaks that occur in underground pipes can be hard to detect.

 - Look for leaks where your hose connects to the hose bib or along your garden hose.

 - If you have an automatic sprinkler system or drip irrigation system, look for soggy soil around sprinkler heads after running your sprinkler systems.
 Also, look for water drops around your automatic control valves.

 - Turn on your automatic irrigation system to check for broken sprinkler heads and pipes.

 - Look for faucet gaskets or pipe fittings with water on the outside of the pipe.

 - Listen for toilets that run after you’ve flushed them, when no one has recently flushed them, or in the middle of the night.